 glass and zinc).
 In this way I was able to make a tight beveled panel

 with stock bevels around the outside edges.

 Two clear, textured glasses were used along with the bevels, a

 soft swirl (clear baroque) in the central background and a heavier

 the very center of the design and in the border.

-Below is a photo with the outer door open.
+The photo to the right was taken with the outer door open. > > >

 Return to the